openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

       matric exams."

 This example shows the different ways that you can contribute to a discussion.
-The *post* initiates the conversation, *responses* are replies to the post, and *comments* expand on specific responses.
+The post initiates the conversation, the responses are replies to the post, and the comments expand on specific responses.
 Before you add a post, response, or comment, take a moment to consider which of these options best suits the contribution that you want to make.
 This helps keep course discussions organized and easy to follow.